Nationwide Personal Service Dog Training

 How much does it cost?

 The cost depends on how much training is involved and the length of time the training will take.
 Payments are scheduled throughout the course of training to help make programs affordable to as many clients’ budgets as possible.
-[See "How does the training work?" for a comprehensive breakdown of costs.]

 The following are cost estimates for example scenarios.
 No two clients are the same and no two dogs are the same, so the final price will always vary.
 These estimates are based off of the average total cost typically paid: